Chat-Shire

-Chat-Shire (stylized as CHAT-SHIRE) is the fourth Korean-language extended play by South Korean singer-songwriter IU.
+Chat-Shire (stylized as CHAT-SHIRE) is the fifth Korean-language extended play by South Korean singer-songwriter IU.
 The self-composed EP was released digitally on October 23, 2015, and physically four days later by LOEN Entertainment under its imprint LOEN Tree.
 It was her first original material release since Modern Times (2013).

 Chat-Shire contains seven tracks in total including the lead single "Twenty-Three".
 It also features two CD-only bonus tracks ("Heart" and "Twenty Three") from KBS's television series The Producers, in which IU starred as Cindy.

 Composition

 According to Scott Interrante of PopMatters, Chat-Shire uses lush orchestrations and complex arrangements that recreates a 90's chamber pop sound similar to The Cardigans.

 The song "Red Queen" was inspired by a drawing created by Sulli.

 Reception

 Commercial reception

 The lead single, "Twenty-Three" (스물셋), topped the national music charts upon release with several of the album's tracks also ranking in the top ten.
 The track eventually achieved a Perfect All-Kill, as the single hit Number 1 on all of the major South Korean music sites simultaneously.
 The album reached a peak position of number two on Gaon Album Chart and also reached number four on Billboard's World Albums chart.